bcikili/bcikili/README.md

 - ❓ Ask me about anything Automated Valuation Machines.

-- ⚡ Fun fact: I thought people would talk about quality of my predictions but all I here errors.
+- ⚡ Fun fact: I thought people would talk about quality of my predictions but all I hear is errors.

 <br/>